GLOBAL MARKETS-Shares cruise to three-month highs, dollar shows the strain

 By Marc Jones

-U.S. President Donald Trump's vow to use force to end violent protests in American cities and reports China had ordered U.S. soybean purchases to be halted had checked Asia overnight, but Europe got the bulls back on track.
+U.S. President Donald Trump's vow to use force to end violent protests in American cities and reports that China had ordered U.S. soybean purchases to be halted had caused a brief wobble in Wall Street futures, but Europe got shares back on track. .N.EU

-The pan-European STOXX 600 .STOXX jumped over 1%.
-Germany's DAX .GDAXI surged nearly 3% on news Lufthansa's board had approved its government bailout and as Volkswagen and BMW shares rose as much as 7% at the prospect of a 5 billion- euro government-funded scheme to boost sales. .EU
+The STOXX 600 .STOXX jumped over 2% and Germany's DAX .GDAXI surged nearly 4% after a holiday on Monday as Lufthansa's board approved its government bailout and carmakers shone.
+Volkswagen VOWG_p.DE, Daimler DAIGn.DE and BMW BMWG.DE shares all leapt over 6% on talk of a 5 billion- euro government-funded car buying scheme. .EU

-The euro EUR= was at a two-and-a-half-month high as the dollar struggled.
-Italian and Spanish bonds were still being helped by a proposed 750 billion-euro EU stimulus plan and bets on more European Central Bank help.
+The euro EUR= hit a two-and-a-half-month high too as the dollar struggled with its home-grown strains /FRX, and Italian and Spanish bonds were still being helped by a proposed 750 billion-euro EU stimulus plan and European Central Bank buying.
 GVD/EUR

 "In a way, it is remarkable that the market remains in this positive mood," said Elwin de Groot, head of macro strategy at Rabobank.
 "Even with these rising protests in the U.S. and the situation in Hong Kong at the moment, the market is pushing on and seeing room for optimism."

+Demonstrators, angered over the recent death of 46-year old African American George Floyd in police custody, had set fire to a mall in Los Angeles overnight, looted stores in New York and at least five U.S. police had been hit by gunfire.

+Wall Street futures ESc1 had dipped in Asia but Europe dragged them back up in its slipstream ahead of U.S. trading. .N

-World stock markets .MIWD00000PUS have rallied nearly 36% from March lows on hopes for a swift recovery from a pandemic that has killed nearly 375,000 people and crushed global growth as countries shut down to try and slow the virus' spread.
+World stock markets .MIWD00000PUS have rallied nearly 36% from March lows on hopes for a swift recovery from the coronavirus-induced collapse in world growth.
+The tech-heavy Nasdaq is now only 3% from its pre-virus record highs. .N

 May Purchasing Managers Index data pointed to a fragile but encouraging recovery in global manufacturing, raising hopes that the worst is over.

-Japan's Nikkei .N225 rose 1.2% to its highest since late February in Asia and markets in Seoul .KS11, Taipei .TWII and Hong Kong .HSI also gained.
+In Asia, Japan's Nikkei .N225 rose 1.2% to its highest since late February and markets in Seoul .KS11, Taipei .TWII, Hong Kong .HSI and China .SS also gained as the central bank there also provided another shot of stimulus.

 "This optimistic read for risk can only persist if measures like orders and employment continue to improve month to month," said Alan Ruskin, chief international strategist at Deutsche Bank.